gregorriegler/mob-programming-rpg/docs/backlog.md

 # Reminders

--   Identify Facilitator
+-   Identify who Facilitates
--   If new Participant review [onboarding notes](./onboarding-notes.md)
+-   If we have any newcomers review our [onboarding notes](./onboarding-notes.md)
 -   Update the Date and Active Co-Authors for [today's session notes](../session-notes/_todays-session-notes.md)
 -   Review the Ideas section of the [previous session notes](../session-notes/_previous-session-notes.md)
 -   Think about recording it